laneslexicon/lexicon_documentation/docs/options/options_system.md

 #### Databases

-The Lexicon database holds all the entries in the lexicon.
+The Lexicon database is the main system databae and holds all the entries in the lexicon.

-The notes database stores user notes and pageset information.
+The notes database stores user notes and pageset information while the history database stores visited locations for later retrieval (if enabled, see [here](options_history.md)).

 #### New tab behaviour